The path to chronic stress relief is easier than you think

 That’s entirely different than symptoms caused by a detectable pathogen or other external physical cause.

-I’m talking about very real physical symptoms, with no visible cause, caused only by your thoughts (stress, anxiety, anger, etc), that can include:
+This is one of the most profound findings medical science has brought us—ever.
+We're talking about very real physical symptoms, with no visible cause, created only by your thoughts of stress, anxiety, anger, etc. These can include:

 - Muscle tension or pain